niche.rs about

 #[repr(Rust)]Default.
 Compiler may reorder fields, add padding.
 Layout is not stable across compiler versions.

-#[repr(C)]Fields laid out in declaration order, with C-compatible padding rules.
+#[repr(C)]Fields laid out in declaration order with C-compatible padding.
 Deterministic and stable.

 #[repr(transparent)]Single-field struct has the same layout as that field.
 Used for newtypes.